 Supplier onboarding

 Benefit: Reduced risk of non-compliance and delays.
+Supplier relationships begin on a documented, traceable foundation.

 Production line quality control

 Benefit: Fewer defects, better traceability.
+Root causes surface because every decision is recorded.

 Equipment maintenance

 Benefit: Less downtime, lower maintenance costs.
+SLA commitments are enforceable because the process makes them visible.

 Compliance documentation